tetherless-world/ontology-engineering/oe2024/when-to-go-where/demo.md

 The following queries were run using Snap SPARQL with a Pellit Reasoner

+### Compentency Question 1
-### Question: Which national park has the coolest summer temperatures in the Midwest?
+#### Question: Which national park has the coolest summer temperatures in the Midwest?

-#### Query 1: SPARQL query to fetch parks with summer temperatures in the Midwest
+#### Query: SPARQL query to fetch parks with summer temperatures in the Midwest

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>